American Indian languages

 Powhatans also crafted wampum out of white and purple shell beads.
 Wampum beads were

-traded as a kind of currency, but they were more culturally important as an art material.
+traded as a kind of currency, but they were more culturally significant as an art material.
 The

 What other Native Americans did the Powhatan Indians interact with?